kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(5\) The total harmonic content of the 150 Hz tone must not exceed 10 percent.

-\(b\) *Power output.* The normal carrier power output must be of a value which will provide coverage requirements of §171.109(a)(6) when reduced by 3 dB to the monitor RF power reduction alarm point specified in §171.111(j)(3).
+\(b\) *Power output.* The normal carrier power output must be of a value which will provide coverage requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§171.109]](a)(6) when reduced by 3 dB to the monitor RF power reduction alarm point specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.111   Ground standards and tolerances.|§171.111]](j)(3).

 \(c\) *VSWR.* (1) The VSWR of carrier and sideband feedlines must be a nominal value of 1/1 and must not exceed 1.2/1.

-\(2\) The sponsor will also provide additional manufacturer's ground standards and tolerances for all VSWR parameters peculiar to the equipment which can effect performance of the facility in meeting the requirements specified in §§171.109 and 171.111.
+\(2\) The sponsor will also provide additional manufacturer's ground standards and tolerances for all VSWR parameters peculiar to the equipment which can effect performance of the facility in meeting the requirements specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§171.109]] and 171.111.

 \(d\) *Insulation resistance.* The insulation resistance of all coaxial feedlines must be greater than 20 megohms.